Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/handlers/downloads.md

 {{< /cards >}}

 Downloads allow to serve a single [Resource](../../concepts/resources/) with a fixed name to your clients.
-The content type of the file will automatically be determined by it's extension.
+The content type of the file will automatically be determined by its extension.

 ```csharp
 var resource = Resource.FromFile("/var/www/documents/agb.pdf");